NoxHarmonium/sirc/sirc-vm/sbrc-vm/benches/performance-notes.md

 ## Speed Improvement Log

+### 29th May 2024

 1. Tried inlining common shared instruction decoding functions - no change
 2. Enable LTO - 30% improvement (makes sense due to how modular everything is) - thin LTO doesn't work as well for some reason
+3. Tried rayon to parallelise the bus device processing (poll_all).- It had way too much overhead in a tight loop.
+The benchmark reported a +91897% time increase

+Roughly 1.6220 ms -> 1.0487 ms = 35% speedup!

 ## Observations